alkemann/h2l/docs/index.md

 ## Framework documentation

-You can see (the structure page)[structure.md] for more details about what is included in the library.
-And there is also (the advanced topic)[advanced.md] for how to extend it.
+You can see [the structure page](structure.md) for more details about what is included in the library.
+And there is also [the advanced topic](advanced.md) for how to extend it.

 I hope you enjoy!